Mayor & Council

 Bob has served the City of Bettendorf and the Quad City Community for over 20 years.
 In 2004, Bob was named Volunteer of the Year for the Bettendorf Chamber of Commerce.
 In 2008, he received the Sheldon Sitrick Leadership Award for extraordinary leadership and distinguished Service to the Quad Cities.
 That same year, he was named a Quad Cities Area Leader Under 40.
 In 2013, Bob was inducted into the Bettendorf High School Hall of Honor.
 He is immediate past Co-Chair for the Mississippi River Cities & Towns Initiative.
-Bob is currently serving as Chair of the Bi-State Regional Commission, Scott County Emergency Management Agency and Joint Contract Sewerage Committee.
+Bob is currently serving as Chair of the Bi-State Regional Commission, Scott County Emergency Management Agency, Waste Commission of Scott County, and Joint Contract Sewerage Committee.
 He also serves on the Board of Directors for the Scott Emergency Communications Center, Bi-State Regional Commission Transportation Policy Committee, Eastern Iowa Community College Foundation, and the Chamber Regional Opportunities Council.

 Bob has served as Bettendorf’s Mayor since 2012.
 During his tenure, the city has experienced incredible growth in both residential and commercial sectors, while continuing to provide excellent city services in a financially sound manner.
 Bob is dedicated to helping Bettendorf reach its full potential.